 4. Dirty Burners

 Dust and debris can infiltrate the furnace cabinet (especially if the furnace filter is clogged) and coat the burners.
 This will make it harder for the burners to access enough oxygen and ignite.
 You’ll start to hear delayed ignition or the furnace won’t ignite at all because the flame sensor will keep shutting it off.
-Professionals can remove the burner assembly and clean it.
+The furnace won’t ignite at all is a symptom worth investigating.

 5. Electronic Malfunctions